 The 200-point practical exam consists of two sections: an open hive inspection using a Langstroth hive (100 points), and a lab examination including evaluation of jars of honey, and identification of pests, parasites, and pathogens and other causes of problems in a honey bee colony (100 points).
 The sections may be taken on separate occasions or together.
 A passing score is 80 points for each section.

 Dates and locations of the exams will be communicated as scheduled.
+Please note 3 years of beekeeping experience is necessary in order to sign up to take the Practical exam.

 3. Engage in public service activities that earn 30 public service points and submit a worksheet detailing public service points earned.